 From here, our guide pointed out De Halve Maan’s factory in the distance.
 It was fascinating to learn that to transport the beer from its brewery in the inner city to the bottling plant, De Halve Maan actually installed a 3.2km pipeline underneath Bruges for the beer to travel through.
 Talk about an eco-conscious company!

 Top tip!
-Buy your ticket online for €11 to save some money.
+Buy your ticket from their website for €11 to save some money.

 Stop 5: Snap Some Photos of the Church of Our Lady